Top 10 Tips for Effective Workplace Communication

 When you are on the receiving end of communication, some ways to improve your communication skills are to actually listen to what they are saying, and acknowledge what they say with facial expressions and gestures such as smiles and head nods.
 Furthermore, you can affirm that you understand what the coworker is saying by asking appropriate questions that pertain to the information they communicated to you.

-Here at Fremont College, we have designed programs to teach you how to thoroughly and effectively communicate with others, as well as prepare you for your career of choice.
+Here at Fremont University, we have designed programs to teach you how to thoroughly and effectively communicate with others, as well as prepare you for your career of choice.
 To learn more about our programs in Paralegal Studies, Multimedia Design, and many more high-demand subjects, contact us today!

 Effective workplace communication is vital to creating and maintaining a positive work environment.
 There have been major advances during the last several years that have improved the ease at which people communicate in the workplace, however, with this ease comes a tendency to disregard the importance of effective face-to-face communication.
 Below are tips for effective workplace communication that will help increase productivity and improve relationships with co-workers.

 1. Communicate face-to-face whenever possible